.st0{fill:#FFFFFF;}

 Aim to replicate the conditions you will be hiking in – uphill, 5/6 hours and with your boots and a backpack.
 If you do 3 of these long hikes before your trip and you feel comfortable then you should be fine for the actual trek.

-Cardiovascular Endurance
+Cardiovascular Endurance Training for EBC

 everest-base-camp-training-guide

-If you regularly go on hour long jogs and still feel good afterwards then your fitness level is already pretty good and you shouldn’t struggle at all.
+If you regularly go on hour-long jogs and still feel good afterwards then your fitness level is already pretty good and you shouldn’t struggle at all.
 For most of us, however, some aerobic training is necessary so that we can cope with the high altitude/low oxygen conditions on the Everest Base Camp Trek.

 While the trek is done at an accommodating pace, the high altitude makes breathing slightly harder and will result in you tiring out much faster.
 Getting used to exercising under low oxygen conditions and training your body to optimise its oxygen intake per breath when exerting is a great way to make the trek more pleasant.